 This area of Sweden (as well as the far north of Norway, Finland and Russia) is also known as ‘Lapland’, home of the Sami.
-The heritage of these reindeer herders is an important part of the area’s history and on our longer tours we often connect with our Sami friend Per-Nils Paivio who is happy to share his stories with our guests.
+The heritage of these reindeer herders is an important part of the area’s history.

 The famed Aurora Borealis occur when electrically charged particles from the sun hit the earth’s atmosphere and react with gases such as oxygen and nitrogen.
 Each gas results in a different coloured light being omitted in wonderful displays of green, yellow, reds and pink in the night sky.
 They are best seen in the long dark nights of autumn and winter, in the months of October through to March, with Kiruna and nearby Abisko often being described as one of the top three places in the world to spot the Aurora.
 The Aurora can often be seen dancing in the skies above our Lodge.